olendorf/github_for_researchers/_units/navigating.md

 Sometimes we need to do some slightly more complicated interactions with our git version tree.
 This especially happens when we have made some mistakes that we have to deal with.
 Maybe we haven't been careful about committing changes often enough, or even just made a huge mess of things.
+Also as we'll see in future units, having more collaborators often requires some tree navigation and manipulation.
 Fortunately only in the worst situations is most of your work not recoverable, and only if you have been very negligent in your committing and branching.